-The figures shown below have been revised as a result of the introduction of a new series of wage and salary earners in civilian employment (see pages 469 to 473 of this Year Book).
+The figures shown below have been revised as a result of the introduction of a new series of wage and salary earners in civilian employment.
+(See pages 469 to 473 of Victorian Year Book 1965.)

-AVERAGE WEEKLY EARNINGS PER EMPLOYED MALE UNIT\
+AVERAGE WEEKLY EARNINGS PER EMPLOYED MALE UNIT